-The availability requirement always goes on par with reliability and maintainability.
+The availability non-functional requirements always goes on par with reliability and maintainability.
 Usually, reliability means how long the system can operate without a failure for a given period.
 It is usually reflected in a percentage measure.

 The non-functional requirement of localization describes how adapted the system is to the local user requirements.

-For instance, users of the mobile app released exclusively for Saudi Arabia market mostly read from right to left.
-It means not only the app’s text that must be presented differently, the entire user interface is mirrored.
+For instance, mobile app users for the Saudi Arabian market mostly read from right to left.
+It means not only the app’s text must be presented differently, but the entire user interface is mirrored.
 Change your device language to Arabic to see for yourself.

 Another example is how Uber adapts its service while expanding to new markets.
-For one, entering the African market, the ride-hailing service who stresses its focus on online payments made an allowance to the market and provided for hard cash transactions.
-As Uber General Manager for Sub-Saharan Africa commented: “We can’t enter new markets with a one size fits all mentality.”
+For one, entering the African market, the ride-hailing service that stresses its focus on online payments made an allowance to the market and provided for hard cash transactions.
+As Uber’s General Manager for Sub-Saharan Africa commented: “We can’t enter new markets with a one-size-fits-all mentality.”

 Thus, localization is as much a quality requirement as a business necessity.
 If you do not consider the user needs in a new market, your product will miss the spot there.